cmlarsen/fechtonomicon/MARKETING.md

 Your study data belongs to you.
 We never collect, track, or sell your information.

 ### Open Source
-The Fechto is open source software.
+Fechtonomicon is open source software.
 Contribute on GitHub!

 ## 🔗 Links